colinaut/alpinejs-plugin-simple-validate/README.md

 1. Add x-validate along with modifiers on any form element `x-validate.required.email`
    1. *x-model is not required as the x-validate checks the value directly*
+   2. validation is triggered initially only on blur; after failing once it then is triggered on 'input' to validate as the user types.
-   2. If validation fails it adds `data-error="required"` with a simple error message matching the modifier to the form element's parent element.
+   3. If validation fails it adds `data-error="required"` with a simple error message matching the modifier to the form element's parent element.
 2. Add styles to make error messages visible and/or validation visible
    1. Basic style: `[data-error]:after { content: attr(data-error); color: red;}`
    2. *Note:* I'm using the parent element as it is more convenient for styling and :after doesn't work on form elements.